Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Diamond: Narrow forehead and jawline with wide cheekbones.

 To find your face shape, measure your forehead, cheekbones, and jawline widths, then compare them to your face length.
-You can also trace your face outline in a mirror using a washable marker or lipstick.
+You may also trace your face outline in a mirror using a washable marker or lipstick.

 Wigs for Oval Faces